-Each student, with assistance and approval from the major professor, is responsible for establishing an advisory committee for his or her program.
-The duties of that committee are to advise the student in the preparation of the plan of study and to offer advice and assistance during the period of graduate work.
+Each thesis-based student, with assistance and approval from the major professor, is responsible for establishing an advisory committee for their program.
+The duties of this committee are to advise the student in the preparation of the plan of study and to offer advice and assistance during the period of graduate work.

-The committee consists of the major professor, one other member of the CGT graduate faculty (refer to section 4.3 and 4.4 of this handbook), and an advisor for the related area (who must also be a member of the Purdue University graduate faculty).
+The committee consists of the major professor, one other member of the CGT graduate faculty, and a third advisor who may be a member of the CGT graduate faculty, or from another relevant department.
+All members of the committee must be a member of the Purdue University graduate faculty.
 Members of the committee need not be faculty with whom the student has taken course work.
 However, in practice this is usually the case.
-The request for appointment of the advisory committee is made on the same form (GS Form 8), and at the same time, as the request for approval of the student's plan of study (refer to section 5.0).
+The request for appointment of the advisory committee is made on the same form (GS Form 8), and at the same time, as the request for approval of the student's plan of study (refer to SECTION 5).
 In addition, each graduate student is encouraged to explore other areas outside the Purdue Polytechnic Institute as it relates to their professional goals and development.

 The advisory committee is selected and established once the student has a firm idea of their potential research direction.
-This typically occurs in the first semester.
+This typically occurs in the first semester or second semester.
 The committee will then be in place to help the student develop the plan of study and review and approve the student's thesis proposal, which must be approved before actual work on the project or research may begin.